jadecobra/python_tdd_exercises/CALCULATOR.md

     ```

 - The `AttributeError` was fixed by declaring a variable `add` in the `calculator` module, even though it is currently defined as the null value `None`
 - The new error is [TypeError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError) occurs when an `object` is used in a way that it was not intended for.
-The `add` variable is not callable.
-Let's make it callable
+The `add` variable is not callable. let us make it callable

     update `calculator.py` to
     ```python